-People travel for many reasons.
+People go travelling for many reasons.
 Sometimes, to get away with their pals and party in some of the most exotic locales on earth, as if they were never going to grow old or die.
 Sometimes to deepen their cultural awareness, by strolling through Renaissance art galleries and beholding the works of the artistic maestros of centuries past.
 Sometimes as a way of bonding and forming good memories with family.
 Sometimes for romance.

 But out of all the reasons why people venture away from home, one of the most striking is the desire to find some peace, to rediscover what’s valuable in life, and to understand themselves that much better.